2019 Daman indigenous land clearing protests: Protests

 The newly evicted residents erupted in street protests prompting local MP Lalu Patel to write to the Collector requesting that they "be restored their homes at the very sites they were razed, on humanitarian grounds".
 Rakesh Minhas retorted that they may apply for a 20-year housing loan under PMAY-U.

 The following day people engaged in peaceful protest and sat on the road at Ram Setu area.
 Upon approach of the authorities the protesters demanded alternative houses or flats but the authorities spoke with them and convinced them to go away.

 By 3 November, local residents joined the homeless families for peaceful protest near the football ground and shouted slogans critical of Collector Rakesh Minhas.
 Minhas responded by issuing a Section 144 order banning peaceful assembly of four or more persons, slogan-shouting and the use of loudspeakers across the entire district and ordered the conversion of Government High School, Bhimpore and the Government Sarvottam High School, Moti Daman into 'temporary jails'.

 On Monday 4 November 2019 Rakesh Minhas called a press conference and announcing - "We have removed 90 houses that were built illegally on the coastal area on the road from Jampore to the lighthouse.
 Those who lost their houses can apply for houses at the Collector’s office under PMAY-U. We will also arrange for the cheapest loans to the beneficiaries… There are some houses under PMAY-U ready for which the affected families would be considered on priority."
 Authorities then used water cannons to disperse the protesters from the football ground.
 With the protesters unmoved police resorted to a violent lathicharge detaining protesters at the 'temporary jails'.

 By the afternoon a large group of women protesters had gathered on the road at Ram Setu area.
 Police warned the protesters to leave but they didn't budge so police detained them with 70 people kept at the 'temporary jails' until evening.
 Eight were arrested under IPC 188, 143 and 149 and released on bail later.

 The following day 25 Daman Municipal Council members with four Sarpanch from different villages travelled to meet Rakesh Minhas but were denied permission.

-These extraordinary events garnered significant attention from the Indian Press.
-The most widely read English-language newspaper on earth, The Times of India, uniquely chose to interview hoteliers owners about the impact of protest on their business and had no quotes from evicted residents nor their advocates.